swarmion/swarmion/user-docs/documentation/docs/getting-started/installation.md

 - yarn: [install docs](https://yarnpkg.com/getting-started/install)
 - AWS CLI: [install docs](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

-## Generate your project from Swarmion template
+## Create a new project from the Swarmion template

-We'll start by generating a sample proj
+Head over to the [Swarmion template](https://github.com/swarmion/template) on GitHub.
+Click the button _Use this template_ and follow the instructions.

 ## Change the project general settings